 • If you have protein-sensitive hair, your hair will turn even more dry, stiff and brittle quickly after using hair products with too much protein.
 Once this happens, stop using any protein products for a while and just use moisturizing products until an optimal protein-moisture balance is achieved.

 In the end it may be more appealing to just opt for a high performance niche brand that does all the hard work for you.

 Iles Formula Signature Hair Mask contains a cocktail of raw virgin ingredients that provide moisture and repair for all hair types.
-Rare and harvested ingredients specially made to suit all hair types such as Silk Proteins from Japan, Macroloba seed extract, Tucuma butter from the Amazon rain forest, and pure nut essences from Australia are infused with a nutrient mix of vitamin E, panthenol and B5 to give your scalp and hair an instant excellent moisture balance without risk of harming your hair.
+Rare and harvested ingredients specially made to suit all hair types such as Silk Proteins from Japan, Macroloba seed extract, Tucuma butter from the Amazon rain forest, and pure nut essences from Australia are infused with a nutrient mix of vitamin E, B5 and panthenol to give your scalp and hair an instant excellent moisture balance without risk of harming your hair.

 It only takes 15 minutes for Iles Formula Signature Hair Mask to deeply repair your strands, leaving you with nourished scalp and repaired hair that feels like spun silk.